*

 Queensland Queensland Sustainable

-Catch, CPUE, risk assessment
+Catch, effort, nominal catch rate, risk assessment

-Victoria Victoria Sustainable
+Victoria Victoria Undefined

 Catch, CPUE